evennia/evennia/docs/README.md

 Don't edit the files in `source/api/`.
 These are auto-generated and your changes will be lost.

+See also later in this doc for [Help with editing syntax](Help-with-editing-syntax).

+# Contributing

+Contributing to the docs is is like contributing to normal Evennia: Check out the branch of Evennia you want to edit the documentation for.
+Then make your own work-branch, make your changes and make a PR for it!

 # Building the docs

 The sources in `evennia/docs/source/` are built into a pretty documentation using the [Sphinx][sphinx] static generator system.
+To do so locally you need to either use a system with `make` (Linux/Unix/Mac) or run sphinx-commands manually.

-You don't necessarily _have_ to build the docs locally to commit changes to the docs; they are just text files after all.
-But building them allows you to check for yourself that syntax is correct and that your change comes out looking as you expect before contributing.
+You don't necessarily _have_ to build the docs locally to contribute.
+But building them allows you to check for yourself that syntax is correct and that your change comes out looking as you expected.

-## Prerequisites

-### Only the main documentation
+## Building only the main documentation

 If you only want to build the main documentation pages (not the API autodocs), you don't need to install Evennia itself, only the documentation resources.